-Definition Description Carbon Budget A carbon budget as defined by "Tyndall" can be defined as a quantity of greenhouse gas emissions that can be emitted from 2018 to 2100.
+Definition Description Carbon Budget A carbon budget can be defined as a tolerable quantity of greenhouse gas emissions that can be emitted in total over a specified time.
+Carbon, once it is released into the atmosphere, takes a very long time to be converted into a form which does not contribute to climate change.
+The IPCC has calculated the total mass of carbon which if emitted to atmosphere will result in a global temperature increase of 1.5°c.
 This is the total carbon budget available to humanity.
-Climate Change The long-term and extreme changes in the weather patterns globally and regionally Climate Emergency Research suggests that humanity must reach net-zero emissions by 2030 at the latest in order to have a reasonable chance of limiting global warming to 1.5C (IPPC 2018 report) Carbon Equivalent Equivalent CO 2 (CO2e) is the concentration of CO 2 that would cause the same level of radiative forcing as a given type and concentration of greenhouse gas.
-Examples of such greenhouse gases are methane, Carbon Neutral / perfluorocarbons, and nitrous oxide .
-Carbon Neutrality Aim to deliver the lowest carbon dioxide emissions as possible Carbon Neutranty by eliminating carbon emissions (e.g. reduction, innovation, sustainable design) and/or balancing emissions with carbon removal (e.g. via natural systems) For Tyndall budgets this is only accounting for C02 emissions For SDDC budgets this is accounting for all Scope 1 & 2 emissions Global Warming The rise in Earth's temperature which persists for a decade or longer.
-Greenhouse Gases The most important greenhouse gases in Earth's atmosphere are: carbon dioxide (CO_2), methane (CH_4), nitrous oxide (N_2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF 6) and nitrogen trifluoride (NF 3).
-Kt CO 2 e Kilotonne carbon equivalent (1 kilotonne = 1,000 tonnes = 1,000,000 kg) Mt CO 2 e Megatonne carbon equivalent (1 megatonne = 1,000 kilotonnes = 1,000,000 tonnes = 1,000,000,000kg)
+Climate Change The long-term changes in the weather patterns in a region.
+Climate Emergency Research suggests that humanity must reach net-zero emissions by 2030 at the latest in order to have a reasonable chance of limiting global warming to 1.5C (IPPC 2018 report) Carbon Equivalent Equivalent CO 2 (CO2e) is the concentration of CO 2 that would cause the same level of radiative forcing as a given type and concentration of greenhouse gas.
+Examples of such greenhouse gases are methane, perfluorocarbons, and nitrous oxide.
+Carbon Neutrality In order to mitigate the effects of climate change, CO 2 emissions need to be reduced to net zero.
+Carbon neutrality is achieved when emissions produced are offset by the amount of emissions taken from the atmosphere or by eliminating carbon emissions altogether.
+Global Warming The rise in Earth's temperature which persists for a decade or longer.
+Greenhouse Gases the most important greenhouse gases in Earth's atmosphere are: carbon dioxide (CO_2), methane (CH_4), nitrous oxide (N_2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF_6) and nitrogen trifluoride (NF_3).
+Kt CO2e Kilotonne carbon equivalent (1 kilotonne = 1,000 tonnes = 1,000,000 kg) Mt CO 2 e Megatonne carbon equivalent (1 megatonne = 1,000 kilotonnes = 1,000,000 tonnes = 1,000,000,000kg) Net Zero Greenhouse Gas (GHG) emissions definition: This can be confused with net zero carbon emissions, but when used accurately, includes all GHG emissions not just carbon dioxide.
+This is the same concept as net zero carbon emissions but conveys a net zero emissions target for CO2 and all non-CO2 gases.